robturtle/consistency-test-demo/README.md

 ./gradlew build # on *inx, or
 ./gradlew.bat build # on Windows
 ```
+## Build with your own gradle

-*NOTE*: If you intend to build the project with your own `gradle` executable, please make sure it's compatible with the `./gradlew -version`:
+If you intend to build the project with your own `gradle` executable, please make sure it's compatible with the `./gradlew -version`.
+My build envrionment is as follows:

 ```shell
 ./gradlew -version